kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 ### Speed Up Loading Data

-Before diving deeper into feature evaluation, we noticed that even loading a sample of 1000 files was taking a considerable amount of time—over 50 seconds to load, followed by another 20 seconds to train and evaluate.
-Scikit-learn already parallelizes training and prediction internally, so the bottleneck lies in data loading.
-To address this, we’ll next parallelize the `load_labeled_blocks` function so we can better scale our experiments.
+Before diving deeper into feature evaluation, we noticed a significant bottleneck in our workflow: loading just 1000 labeled files was taking over 50 seconds, followed by another 20 seconds to train and evaluate the model.
+While Scikit-learn already handles training and prediction in parallel, our data loading process was entirely sequential.
+To improve scalability and speed up experimentation, we decided to parallelize the `load_labeled_blocks` function.

 For those following along, check out the next step in git: